 Lucerne’s water tower is a powerful yet attractive construction.
 This octagonal tower – over 34 meters high (111.5 ft.) – was built around 1300 as part of the city wall and used as an archive, treasury, prison and torture chamber.
 Today, the middle floor is home to the headquarters of the Lucerne Artillery Association.
 Meanwhile, a colony of Alpine Swifts has been roosting under the rooftop for decades.
 When these black and white birds return from their winter home in Africa, they bring springtime back to Lucerne.

-Luzern Old Town
+Explore Old Town

+Lucerne’s Old Town is a charming area with narrow streets, historic buildings, and many shops and cafes.
 We had a good stroll in the old town and climbed up to the garden where the clock tower was located to see the view of Luzern from above.
 Locating the garden was tricky because there was no signage and the church gate was locked.
 We had to walk a bit further from the church to finally saw a path leading to the garden on our left.

 We came back to hotel when it started to get dark.
 That was our last night in Swiss and we had to fly home the next day.
 Luzern was the last city in our 2 weeks summer trip.
 Overall we only spent 5D4N in Switzerland, too short really.
 The country is so beautiful and really nice in the summer.
 I hope we can return one day when Achita is bigger so we can do some hiking.